 - Fights with other prisoners

-According to the Colorado Department of Corrections' Administrative Regulation AR 550-08, when significant changes have occured since the order was granted, the department has discretion to suspend and rescind release.
+According to the Colorado Department of Corrections' Administrative Regulation AR 550-08, when significant changes have occurred since the order was granted, the department has the discretion to suspend and rescind release.
 “Significant changes” include:

 - A warrant was filed since parole was granted.

 - The offender has been charged with or convicted of a Class I or II disciplinary code violation.

 - An additional felony conviction has been received, making the release date inaccurate.